Trust it. It’s real.

 After a colonoscopy (because of my family history) and an upper scope… I was squeaky clean. <deep sigh>

-The anonymous doc, who did the procedure, asked-in passing-why we were doing this?
+The anonymous doc, who did the procedure, asked, in passing, why we were doing this test?
 I told him my symptoms.
 He suggested an ultrasound.

 I eventually called.